 All of Pioneer Energy’s Flarecatcher units contain a sophisticated control system that removes the need for on-site operators.
 The units are monitored through a secure remote connection via local area network, cell phone network, or satellite.
 A remote staff member can monitor and control Flarecatcher systems from any convenient location worldwide.

 Pioneer Energy’s propriety Deep Refrigeration™ technology can be deployed in any size plant to achieve the most complete separation and product capture available in the industry.
-For gas streams larger than ~8 MMSCFD Pioneer Energy can provide a skid mounted, modular, completely integrated processing plant.
+For larger gas streams, Pioneer Energy can provide a skid mounted, modular, completely integrated processing plant.
 The specific makeup, size, and design of the modules for the plant are selected based on the composition, pressure and flow of the raw gas to be processed, as well as the desired product specifications.
 Each module is plug-and-play with the other modules in the plant, with all of them managed through our propriety remote plant management software.
 Pioneer Energy’s engineering team can further customize our modular plants to address customers’ unique challenges such as high CO2 content, H2S removal, etc.

 Pioneer Energy provides, through third party partners, pressurized storage and loading systems that are sized to support the output of our Flarecatchers, Vaporcatchers, and modular plants.
 The size and composition of the storage system selected for a particular project is dependent on the gas volume, composition, product specifications and the number of days of on-site storage required.